In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 SCDOR offers many

-electronic filing and payment options.
+online filing options.
 Pay online using

 MyDORWAY, which includes Electronic Funds Withdrawal (EFW or bank draft) and Credit Card (Master or Visa Card).
 You may use this service to make the following payments online:

-If you do not have any income or business activity, a South Carolina corporate return is still required to be filed from the date the charter/authority is granted with the South Carolina Secretary of State (SCSOS) through the date of voluntary dissolution /withdrawal recorded with the SCSOS.
+If you do not have any income or business activity, a South Carolina corporate return is still required to be filed from the date the charter/authority is granted with the South Carolina Secretary of State (SCSOS) through the date of voluntary dissolution/withdrawal recorded with the SCSOS.

 If you have discontinued your business, it is necessary to file the dissolution papers or withdrawal documents (foreign corporations) with the SCSOS.
-(See dissolution information)

 A short period return will be required if the corporation registers before the fifteenth day of the month.
 Other reasons for a short period return include: new corporation filing, accounting period change, or for a corporation that has dissolved.